JayO-1/system-design-101/README.md

 ### Caching: In A Nutshell

-There are three main disadvantages of caches in general:
+Generally, there are three drawbacks of caches:
+1. Cache misses are expensive, especially if the underlying cache implementation is something other than a HashMap e.g. TreeMap
-1. Need to maintain consistency between caches and the source of truth such as the database through [cache invalidation](https://en.wikipedia.org/wiki/Cache_algorithms)
+2. Need to maintain consistency between caches and the source of truth such as the database through [cache invalidation](https://en.wikipedia.org/wiki/Cache_algorithms)
   * We usually use TTL (Time-To-Live) but cache invalidation is a difficult problem and there is additional complexity associated with when to update the cache.
   * Some architectures involve refreshing this TTL periodically using various mechanisms
-2. If a cache node goes down, subsequent reads will be slow until it can be repopulated
+3. If a cache node goes down, subsequent reads will be slow until it can be repopulated

 #### Cache Aside: +Ives and -Ives